HackBerkeley/intro-git/README.md

  create mode 100644 hello.txt
  ```

+ Now git is tracking a file called hello.txt, and you have one commit with your initial changes to it.

  If you type `git status` again, you'll notice we're kind of back to where we started.
 That's because we made and now git is tracking the changes between your most recent commit and now.
+This is the typical flow of using git:

+ 1. Create file/make changes to file

+ 2.  `git add <file>`

+ 3.  `git commit -m "changes to <file>`

  Make any change to `hello.txt`.
 Now that `hello.txt` is already being tracked, instead of `new file`, it'll say that it has been `modified`.